KCSN: "Smart rock"

 On March 1, 2010, KCSN moved all classical music from its primary FM signal to its HD2 channel.
 The main FM/HD1 channel was switched to an all-AAA programming format without news.

-Under the guidance of radio and record company veteran Sky Daniels, some of Los Angeles radio's legendary hosts were hired to host shows on KCSN, including former KCRW host Nic Harcourt; long-time KROQ host Jed the Fish; and Robert Hilburn, the thirty-year Music Editor for the Los Angeles Times.
+Under the guidance of radio and record company veteran Sky Daniels, some of Los Angeles radio's legendary hosts were hired to host shows on KCSN, including former KCRW host Nic Harcourt; Mark Sovel, the founding music director of Indie 103.1; long-time KROQ host Jed the Fish; and Robert Hilburn, the thirty-year Music Editor for the Los Angeles Times.

 In the same time period, Tom Petty and the Heartbreakers played two small-hall benefit concerts for the station.
 Subsequently, Jackson Browne, The Rides, Ryan Adams, Conor Oberst, David Gray, Sarah McLachlan, and Bonnie Raitt performed at the station's annual benefit concerts.
 Sting also premiered new songs from the station in August 2016.

-Harcourt, who stewarded KCRW's Morning Becomes Eclectic to international recognition, hosts the 5-10 am slot, which he sometimes refers to on-air as "Mornings Are Electric."
-KCSN also is the L.A. radio partner of World Cafe, the program hosted by Talia Schlanger of WXPN/Philadelphia.
+Harcourt, who stewarded KCRW's Morning Becomes Eclectic to international recognition, hosts the 6-10 am slot, which he sometimes refers to on-air as "Mornings Are Electric."
+KCSN is also the L.A. radio partner of World Cafe, the program hosted by Raina Douris of WXPN/Philadelphia.

 KCSN also supports local music in the Los Angeles market.
-Kevin Bronson, the director of Buzzbands L.A.; has a show devoted to supporting local musicians.
+Kevin Bronson, the director of Buzzbands L.A., has a show devoted to supporting local musicians.
 The station's new music library typically is represented with local artists by upwards of 30% of the playlist.
 KCSN has a roster of shows that include AAA, Americana, and blues genres.

 KCSN also supports music by hosting live music sessions and interviews with new, local, and legendary artists, the majority recorded by audio engineers Tristan Dolce and Matt Blake.

 KCSN's studios are located in the Valley Performing Arts Center on the CSUN campus.
-The station also opened a satellite studio at The Village At Westfield Topanga in October 2015.
+The station also opened a satellite studio at The Village at Westfield Topanga in October 2015.

-"The New 88.5 FM"
+"The New 88.5 FM" and The SoCal Sound

-On September 6, 2017, California State University, Northridge and Saddleback College, owner of Mission Viejo-based KSBR, announced the merger of their respective radio stations.
+On September 6, 2017, California State University, Northridge and Saddleback College, owner of Mission Viejo–based KSBR, announced the merger of their respective radio stations.
 The combined operation adopted the branding "The New 88.5 FM".
 On September 12 at 10 a.m.
-PDT, the FM and HD1 signals of both stations began simulcasting KCSN’s pre-existing "smart rock" AAA format, while KSBR’s jazz programming would move to their HD2 channels.
-KCSN’s Latin Alternative relocated to both stations’ HD3 channels.
+PDT, the FM and HD1 signals of both stations began simulcasting KCSN's pre-existing "smart rock" AAA format, while KSBR's jazz programming would move to their HD2 channels.
+KCSN's Latin Alternative relocated to both stations' HD3 channels.

 On March 21, 2018, 88.5 FM announced that former KSWD (100.3 The Sound) radio personality Andy Chanley would host afternoon drive, taking over for Sky Daniels who continued as General Manager and Program Director.
-Prior to this, Chanley had guest hosted in Daniels’ place for several weeks since January.
+Prior to this, Chanley had guest hosted in Daniels' place for several weeks since January.

-On August 18, 2022, it was announced that KCSN will change its branding to "The SoCal Sound" on August 19.
+On August 18, 2022, it was announced that KCSN would change its branding to "88.5 The SoCal Sound" on August 19.